Net Operating Income Calculator

 After adding all these figures to the calculator, you end up with the following results:

 Generally, a property with a cap rate of 8% to 12% is considered pretty good.
 However, like other metrics, what’s considered “good” can depend on various factors.
 Similarly, a “good” GRM depends heavily on the type of rental market the property is located in, but you’ll want to aim for a GRM of between four and seven.
-A lower number means paying off your rental property will take less time.
+A lower number means that paying off your rental property will take less time.

 Can a Property’s NOI be Changed?